josephvusich/fdf/README.md

                               content (default, also implies size)
                             specify multiple fields using '+', e.g.: name+content
-  -z, --minimum-size BYTES  skip files smaller than BYTES (default 1) -q, --quiet               don't display current filename during scanning -r, --recursive           traverse subdirectories -n, --skip-header LENGTH  skip LENGTH bytes at the beginning of each file when comparing
+  -z, --minimum-size BYTES  skip files smaller than BYTES (default 1) -p, --preserve PATTERN    prevent files matching glob PATTERN from being modified or deleted
+                            may appear more than once to support multiple patterns -q, --quiet               don't display current filename during scanning -r, --recursive           traverse subdirectories -n, --skip-header LENGTH  skip LENGTH bytes at the beginning of each file when comparing